diondokter/device-driver/README.md

 See [this](./examples/spi_register_device.rs) example to see how it works.
 There's also [this OPL2 device driver](https://github.com/diondokter/opl-driver) that is used as reference register implementation for this crate.

 You can now also generate an async interface.
 See [this example](./examples/spi_register_device_async.rs).
+This is only supported on a recent nightly as of writing (13-12-22).

 Feedback and feature requests are appreciated!
 Just open an issue on github.